pipelined/vst2/README.md

 ## Dependencies
 For Go dependencies **dep** is used.

-VST SDK is also required
+VST2 SDK is also required and since it is under commercial lincense, it cannot be a part of public repository.

+To use this package:
 1. Go to [Steinberg web site](https://www.steinberg.net/en/company/developers.html) to get the SDK
 2. Extract downloaded archive
 3. Go to /VST2_SDK/public.sdk/source/vst2.x